gemeofficial/gemeblog/blog/2025-07-14-how-long-does-cooked-chicken-last-in-the-fridge/index.md

 ---
 title: "How Long Can Cooked Chicken Stay in the Fridge?"
-description: How long can cooked chicken last in the fridge?
-Cooked chicken can last in the fridge for 3 to 4 days with temperature set at 40°F (4°C) or lower.
+description: How long is rotisserie chicken good for in the fridge?
+Cooked or rotisserie chicken can last in the fridge for 3 to 4 days with temperature set at 40°F (4°C) or lower.
 keywords:
   - how long can cooked chicken stay in the fridge
+  - how long does rotisserie chicken last in the fridge
   - how long does cooked chicken last in the fridge
-  - how long does chicken last in the fridge
-  - how long is cooked chicken good for in the fridge
+  - how long is rotisserie chicken good for in the fridge
   - can I compost cooked chicken
 slug: how-long-can-cooked-chicken-last-in-the-fridge
 authors: [Moore]